maxamed-calia11/AMD-7000-Series-VFIO/README.md

 ## Finding errors

 The most common error(and the one that broke everything) is unloading the amdgpu kernel module.
-On an external console connected to your host computer (either thru serial, ssh, whatever), Run the following command as root, keep in mind you will immediately lose all display out and control, so do not do this from the PC with the VM:
+On an external console connected to your host computer (either thru serial, ssh, etc), Run the following command as root, keep in mind you will immediately lose all display out and control, so do not do this from the PC hosting the VM:

 `/etc/libvirt/hooks/qemu.d/win10/prepare/begin/start.sh`